 I recommend reading the whole journal article.
 However, if you’re in a pinch, just search for the name of the state you are interested in.
 The article is a treasure trove of relevant statutes and regulatory opinions.
 Make a note of the ones related to your case.

 Another good secondary source is a survey done by Kessler.
 The survey was sent to every state agency responsible for enforcing PI licensing.
 In it, they were asked for their official position on digital forensic examiners and PI licenses.
 Click on a specific state to read the response.
-Just remember, opinion letters are not binding.
-Agency’s official positions can and do change for various reasons.
+Just remember, opinion letters are not binding, and an agency’s official position can change without notice.

-Finally, it’s always a good idea to perform a general Google search to see what pops up, but you didn’t need me to tell you that.
+Finally, it’s always a good idea to perform a general Google search to see what pops up.

 3. Read primary authorities (statutes, cases, and regulations).